netnutmike/screeps/walkthrough.md

 If everything looks good, there are a couple of options we can employ here.
 We have the option to deploy remote upgraders and remote harvesters.
 Remote upgraders will go to these other rooms that you specify and will harvest energy and come back and perform the upgrade on the room controller like the other upgraders.

 Remote harvesters will go to other rooms and harvest energy, they can bring it back and either deliver the energy like the regular harvester, deliver it to storage, links or containers.
-To start out I would recommend delivering it to spawns or exrentions, that is the default (or should be if the options were adjusted early in the process).
+To start out I would recommend delivering it to spawns or extentions, that is the default (or should be if the options were adjusted early in the process).
 To setup a remote upgrader you need to setup the number you want to build (AUTOMODE is always 0 for this role) and the name of the remote room.
 The same goes for the remote harvester.
 Below are examples of 1 each going to 2 different rooms:
 ```
 'remoteUpgrader' : {
             	'build'  : 1,